core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 When using CoAP Observe {{RFC7641}}, the client frees up its Token value only if, after the timeout T expiration, no 2.xx (Success) responses matching with the original unicast request and also including an Observe Option have been received.

-Instead, if at least one such response has been received, the client continues receiving those notifications as forwarded by the proxy, as long as the observation for the target resource of the original unicast request is active.
+Instead, if at least one such response has been received, the client continues receiving those notifications as they are forwarded by the proxy, as long as the observation for the target resource of the original unicast request is active.

 ## Example ## {#sec-workflow-example}